 A brand is easier defended, which is why we filed a trademark on 02.07.1996.

 What started as a t-shirt design for our loved quarter soon turned into a symbol for FC St. Pauli soccer fans.

 In September of 1999, the brand ‚DE-Marke 396 10 901 St. Pauli‘ was sold to the FC.
 St. Pauli Marketing company.

-After twenty eight years of printing the St. Pauli skull and crossbones, Texmen is still producing
+After thirty years of printing the St. Pauli skull and crossbones, Texmen is still producing

 all sorts of official merchandise for the St. Pauli soccer club here in Hamburg.